geomajas/geomajas-project-hammer-gwt/README.md

 To build the project you just need maven, the rest is all set up for you.

-After you cloned hammer GWT from github go to the paren project and type
+After you cloned hammer GWT from github go to the parent project and type

 ```
 mvn clean install;